SoftwareBrothers/adminjs-dev/docs-src/tutorials/writing-react-components.md

 You can use them like this:

 ```
-import { ApiClient, ViewHelpers } from 'admin-bro'
+import { ApiClient, ViewHelpers } from 'adminjs'
 ```